 Consequently, there are high levels of mistrust and conflict among communities and between society and the state.
 The clans themselves often resort to providing their own informal security, and armed actors frequently use violence to resolve disputes and assert their power.
 Due to the lack of a coherent and inclusive approach to human security, violent groups such as al-Shabaab are thriving in many parts of the country.

-Saferworld is working with partners in three regions of Somalia – Banadir, Jubaland State and South West State – to tackle mistrust among and within communities that leads to violence and conflict.
+Saferworld is working with partners in three regions of Somalia – Banadir, Jubaland State and South West State – to tackle mistrust that leads to violence and conflict within and between communities.
 We do this by supporting partners to create community groups that identify safety concerns affecting their communities.
 We then support these groups to work with security providers to find solutions to these concerns.

 We are also working with partners to establish state-level advisory committees for the police services.
 These committees – made up of civil society representatives, former police officers, lawyers and government officials – will regularly visit police stations to assess their work and to feedback ideas for improvement.
 We use the evidence gathered from this process to make recommendations to improve policy – to create more accountable and inclusive institutions where people have a role and voice in addressing their concerns and grievances.